Chapter 6

 God Knows Our Limitations

-are ready to work on.
-In other words, He has a plan for our lives, He
+we are ready to work on.
+In other words, He has a plan for our

-has our lives under His control, and He only lets us pay the
+lives, He has our lives under His control, and He only lets us pay

-consequences for those sins that He wants us to deal with right
+the consequences for those sins that He wants us to deal with

-now.
+right now.
 That is part of the mystery.
-He has a unique and a dynamic
+He has a unique and a

-plan for each of us, and it is ever changing as we grow.
-That is why
+dynamic plan for each of us, and it is ever changing as we grow.

 The Christian Walk Is Not A Set Of